 6. Make all team members use the same email signature template

 All impressions of your brand, including email signatures, are essential to your organization’s brand health.
 It’s easy to consider this trivial–but it’s not.
 Even email communications from team members should represent your brand well.

 You wouldn’t believe the number of emails we get that have nothing at the bottom.
 No full name, no title, no phone number, no web address, no message, nothing.
 Don’t miss this opportunity to clearly communicate and advance your brand.

-7. Create video content.
+7. Create video content

 Have you watched a video today?
-Four times as many customers prefer to watch a video about a product then read about it.
+Four times as many customers prefer to watch a video about a product than read about it.
 Video is the quickest and most effective way to tell a story, explain, educate, or inspire.

-The good news is that big time video productions are a thing of the past.
-Thirty second to two minute videos can now be shot on iPhones.
+The good news is that big-time video productions are a thing of the past.
+Thirty-second to two-minute videos can now be shot on iPhones.
 Freelance videographers are all over and are quite affordable.
 People don’t read much anymore–and video is a great way to reach many audiences.
 (Just be mindful of including transcripts and captioning to ensure you’re ADA Compliant.)

-8. Take advantage of Google my Business.
+8. Take advantage of Google my Business